-In this example, note that the A-Net connections between devices can use any combination of the A and B ports.
-Any open port can be used to connect additional Pro64 devices to expand the system.
+In this example, note that the A-Net connections between devices can be any combination of the A and B ports.
+Any open port can be used to connect additional Pro64 devices.

 The order of the Pro64 modules connected in series in Example 3 above can be changed without affecting the ability of the network to distribute the same incoming audio channels to all three output modules shown.
 A-Net ports always transmit and receive the entire network (audio and VDC data) at all times.